iiasa/message_ix/doc/video/install.rst

 By the way: when you experience an issue with MESSAGEix and you want to seek support via GitHub, it is very important to include the output of this command, because it includes essential information about your specific versions, operating system, etc.

-The second command, "message-ix platform list", shows a list of all the "platforms" that are configured on our system.
+The second command, "message-ix platform list", shows us a list of all the "platforms" that are configured on your system.
 In the IIASA ECE program, for instance, this will include our central database that we used as a shared storage for our models and scenarios.

 .. note::

    Do this.

 If you've just installed MESSAGEix for the first time, you will see a platform that's named "local".
 This is stored in a specific file on your system, and the path is shown here.
 It also shows us that "local" is the default platform.

 Another thing we can do, in order to check where Anaconda, our environment, and MESSAGEix are, is run the command "conda info".